The Bare Facts: Why You Need Fraud Protection Services for 2017

 In 2016, there were almost 3,000 public data breaches, exposing more than 2.2 billion records.

 Most people store their data on a cloud-based system like Dropbox or Google Drive.
-Imagine if your private and company information was made public.
+Imagine having your Dropbox hacked and all your private and company information was made public.

 4. Credit card fraud